danielpro-rpi/eaglercraft-1.5.2-desktopruntime/README.md

 Java 8 is recommended but it should run on any java version, even java 17

 Singleplayer wont work so thats why its on 22w30a

+credit to ant for telling me that java 17 works

+credit to percs for re-giving me this repos readme file